weschoi/tic-tac-toe/README.md

 # tic-tac-toe
-Make a command line tic-tac-toe game from scratch for two players. asdf
+Make a command line tic-tac-toe game from scratch for two players.